 More than one-quarter of adults and almost 20% of children in the U.S. have seasonal allergies, according to the CDC.

 Dr. Leeds and Florence Ida Hsu, MD, an adult allergist, answered our questions about how people get sick from allergies and what they can do about it.

 Seasonal allergies: What you need to know

 Pollen is an airborne substance that comes from grass, flowering plants, trees, and weeds.
-In the past 12 months, 19.2 million adults and 5.2 million children under 18 were diagnosed with hay fever, the name given to allergic rhinitis caused by pollen.
+Every year, millions of people are diagnosed with hay fever, the name given to allergic rhinitis caused by pollen.
 When someone has hay fever, their immune system identifies pollen as a threat and releases signals that lead to congestion, itchy eyes, runny nose, and sneezing, as well as problems like sinus pressure and allergic conjunctivitis (itchy, watery, and red eyes).

 The amount of pollen in the air depends on the season and the geographic area in which you live.
 The study reported in PNAS found the most pronounced effects in Texas and the Midwestern United States.
 However, the Northeast can have a significant spring allergy season as well, Dr. Leeds says.
 Tree allergies are especially common in New England—particularly due to birch and oak.
 Pollen allergies can also cause a cross-reaction with certain foods in some people; symptoms include an itchy or tingling mouth and throat after eating raw fruits and vegetables, seeds, and nuts.

 People may also have allergic reactions to grass pollen in the late spring to early summer and weed pollen in the fall.
 “Many people are multi-sensitized, so they are allergic to more than one type of pollen, and they can be symptomatic through all of the warm weather seasons,” Dr. Leeds says.
 “Pollen can be carried by the wind, so windy days are the worst.”